yammerjp/db-time-traveler/README.md

 For columns of type DATE or DATETIME or TIMESTAMP in the specified table, subtract the specified time from the existing value and overwrite the record with the result.

-Example: db-time-traveler build and execute such as the following SQL from command line options
+Example: db-time-traveler build and execute such as the following SQL from table definitions and command line options.

 ```sql
 UPDATE